 Vascular disease is a condition that affects the arteries and veins, thereby affecting blood flow through the body.
-This can result in organs or other body parts such as the heart or even arms and legs being damaged due to decreased or completely blocked blood flow5.
+This can result in organs or other body parts such as the heart or even arms and legs being damaged due to decreased or completely blocked blood flow.1

 CAD and PAD are caused by atherosclerosis, which is the build-up of fatty substances called plaque in the arteries.
 Atherosclerosis can cause blocked blood flow and limited oxygen supply to vital organs.
-This increases the risk of life-threatening problems such as heart attack, stroke and amputation9.
-To learn more about atherosclerosis, visit the What is Vascular Disease page here.
+This can lead to serious events such as heart attack, stroke or amputation.2,3 Learn more about atherosclerosis and vascular disease here.

-For both CAD and PAD, symptoms often do not present themselves until a serious vascular event occurs2,4.
+For both CAD and PAD, symptoms often do not present themselves until a serious vascular event occurs.
 Because of this, it is important to be mindful of the various risks that could lead to developing one of these conditions.
-Please visit the What is Vascular Disease page to learn more about these CAD and PAD can be diagnosed with a variety of tests14,16.
+Please visit the What is CAD and What is PAD pages to learn more.
+CAD and PAD can be diagnosed with a variety of tests.4,5

 If you are over the age of 40 and feel you may be at increased risk of CAD and PAD, or already have these conditions, ask your doctor if you are doing all that you can to protect your vascular health.

 Generally, the risks of developing CAD and PAD are similar.
-It is important to understand that if you have been diagnosed with one vascular disease you are likely to be at higher risk of having another17.
-Therefore, you should monitor your vascular health and speak to your doctor to ensure you are doing all you can to reduce your risk of further events.
+It is important to understand that if you have been diagnosed with one vascular disease you are likely to be at higher risk of having another.6 Therefore, you should monitor your vascular health and speak to your doctor to ensure you are doing all you can to reduce your risk of further events.

 Science and medicine in vascular health are moving at a fast pace in an area called vascular protection.
 Scientists are exploring how hazards can be further lowered for people at risk, and the results of these studies hold interest for patients and doctors alike.